Melatonin Time Release

 Where can I get more information?

-- Your doctor, pharmacist, or health care provider may have more information about melatonin.
+- Your doctor, pharmacist, or health care provider may have more information about Melatonin Time Release.

 - Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.